The library works hard to make its facilities, collections, and services accessible to all members of our community.

 Accessibility in Library Branches

-Bob Harkins Branch (downtown) - Access the elevator to both floors from the underground parking lot.
+Bob Harkins Branch (downtown) - Visitors to the Bob Harkins Branch enjoy 3 hours of free parking per day, but must enter their license plate number into the parking kiosk inside the library.
+For more information regarding downtown parking regulations, please visit the City of Prince George website.
+There are four designated accessible parking spaces available in the underground parking lot near the elevator entrance.
+Access the elevator to both floors from the underground parking lot.
 Access is also available at street level via the Civic Center rotunda elevator and ramp to the library.
-There are four designated accessible parking spaces available in the underground parking lot near the elevator entrance.
 The public washrooms on the main floor are fully accessible.
-There are four mobility walkers available for patrons use while in the library.
+There are mobility walkers available for patron use while in the library.
 Please ask a staff member if you require assistance using any of our accessibility features.

 Nechako Branch (Hart Highway) - Located all on one level, this branch is easily accessed by wheelchair or scooter.